MartynasLycius/ToDoAppAngular/README.md

 All the other specific requirements are up to you

-## Technical requirements
+## Technologies used in this application
-* Use AngularJS for frontend
+* AngularJS for frontend
-* For backend use Java EE
+* Java EE for backend (Maven project)
-* Use any database (Postgres, Oracle, etc.)
+* MySQL database
-* Make a Maven project

-## Main points
-* Structure your code
-* Use best practises
-* Use naming conventions
-* Show understanding of software development concepts